Report: CP3 interests Clippers in free agency as back-up guard

 If Chris Paul hits the NBA free-agent market, he will have suitors for the 2024-25 season.

-While the Los Angeles Lakers and San Antonio Spurs already have been linked Paul, who currently is on the Warriors' roster, the Los Angeles Clippers -- his former team -- could join the mix.
+While the Los Angeles Lakers and San Antonio Spurs already have been linked to Paul, who currently is on the Warriors’ roster, the Los Angeles Clippers — his former team — could join the mix.

 The Warriors also could use Paul’s contract to help facilitate a trade this offseason.